ase-group4/secfit/README.md

 cd frontend
 ```

-2. Run the tests.
+2. Run the tests (must have [Node](https://nodejs.org/en/) installed).

 ```
 npx cypress run
 ```

-Individual tests can be run in the terminal using the --spec flag and giving path to the test, as documented in [cypress documentation](https://docs.cypress.io/guides/guides/command-line#cypress-run-spec-lt-spec-gt).
+Individual tests can be run in the terminal using the `--spec` flag and giving path to the test, as documented in the [Cypress documentation](https://docs.cypress.io/guides/guides/command-line#cypress-run-spec-lt-spec-gt).

 The tests can also be run in Cypress Test Runner, using this command:

 ```
 npx cypress open
 ```

 If you encounter any issues, refer to the cypress documentation: https://docs.cypress.io/.

 ### Data Flow Tests